terramate-io/terramate/docs/orchestration/index.md

 }
 ```

-An error will be reported.
+In this situation, a conflict arises causing the execution to enter failure mode.
+An error message will be reported in such an instance.